 Other Children.
 Juanita and Fred had several children born after Dorothy.
 We know about Robert Lamas (b.
 1930), Harold Raymond Lamas (1934-2016), William Lamas (b.
 1935), Fredrick Lamas (b.
 1937), and Benjamine "Bennie" Lamas (b.
 1938).

-- John Derald Lopez, the son of Edward Lopez and Juanita Lamas, was born on July 8, 1920 in San Luis Obispo, and grew up in the Belleview Ranch area (southwest Bakersfield) of Kern County.
+John Derald Lopez, the son of Edward Lopez and Juanita Lamas, was born on July 8, 1920 in San Luis Obispo, and grew up in the Belleview Ranch area (southwest Bakersfield) of Kern County.
 He graduated in 1939 from Bakersfield High School, and spent two years at California State College in San Luis Obispo, where he studied to be a farm animal veternarian.
 However, when World War II was declared, he left college to enlist on Feb.
 10, 1942 in the U.S. Army, and he served in many of the major conflicts of the Pacific Theater.
 He returned to the States at the end of the war, and took up housekeeping in 1945 with Helen Marjorie Stewart (1915-1987) in Bakersfield.
 John subsequently adopted Helen's daughter Joann Marjorie Weinberger (b.
-1941), whose biological father Harvey John Weinberger (1911-1978) had been a close friend of John's, and who found himself unable to continue caring for Helen and his daughter with her when his enlistment ended in the U.S. Navy.
+1941), whose biological father Harvey John Weinberger (1911-1978) had been a close friend of John's.
+However, Harvey found himself unable to continue caring for Helen and his daughter when his enlistment ended in the U.S. Navy, and John took over caring for the girls.
 John, Helen and Joann moved at some point to northern California, where another daughter, Janet Kathleen Lopez (1948-1986), was born.

 John generally worked as a ranch hand and cowboy, and he also worked for seven years in Rio Vista as a foreman at the ranch of Wallace "Wally" McCormick (1911-2001), a prominent local banker with whom John developed a strong friendship.
 John and Helen had been living together for close to forty years when they married on April 15, 1985 in Carson City, Nevada, at which time they were living at Bird's Landing, not far from the McCormick Ranch of John's previous employ.
 Helen died from cancer on July 1, 1987 at Bird's Landing, and her ashes are interred at Fairmont Memorial Park in Fairfield, next to daughter Janet, who had passed away the previous year.
 John in 1992 married his second wife Betty Bourne MacKenzie (her second marriage also), and they spent many happy years together on Betty's family vineyard in southern Napa County.
 John died on Sept.
 30, 2015 in his favorite chair at home on Betty's ranch, and his ashes are in an urn next to first wife Helen and his daughter Janet at Fairmont Memorial Park.
 There is a nice obituary for him that was written by adopted daughter Joann, and posted on the website for the Bryan Braker Funeral Home.